plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The installers are installation-time elements.
 They request static updater composition and record the specialized validation-state updater on each installed element.

-After all collected elements have been installed, `DomFormInstallerBase` initializes dynamic ARIA through `applyValidationState()` for each distinct non-null field represented in the field collector lists. `FieldValidationDispatcher` invokes the same operation after later validation changes.
+After all collected elements have been installed, `JivsDomFormInstallerBase` initializes dynamic ARIA through `applyValidationState()` for each distinct non-null field represented in the field collector lists. `FieldValidationDispatcher` invokes the same operation after later validation changes.

 ### Managed Accessibility Attributes